Janessa D M Drake

 Her overarching research goal is focused on reducing the incidence and severity of workplace musculoskeletal disorders (see Current Research section for additional detail).
 Dr. Drake is currently funded by NSERC Discovery Grant, and by Ministry of Labour: Centre of Research Expertise for the Prevention of Musculoskeletal Disorders (CRE-MSD) grant.

-Her research related service work includes being a member on both the Advisory and Steering Committees for CRE-MSD, and a Canadian Society for Biomechanics (CSB) Executive Member since 2014 (currently the CSB Communications Officer).
+Her research related service work includes being a member on both the Advisory and Steering Committees for CRE-MSD, and a Canadian Society for Biomechanics (CSB-SCB) Executive Member since 2014 (currently the Past-President).
 At York she has served in Kinesiology and Health Science as a reviewer for Masters and PhD level NSERC graduate and undergraduate (USRA) scholarships, and Ontario Graduate Scholarships, and at the University level for NSERC undergraduate and graduate scholarships.
-Dr. Drake also regularly serves as an external reviewer for granting agencies (e.g. NSERC, CRE-MSD, MITACS, etc.), journals, and for conference scientific content for conferences (e.g. CSB, Association of Canadian Ergonomists, etc.).
+Dr. Drake also regularly serves as an external reviewer for granting agencies (e.g. NSERC, CRE-MSD, MITACS, etc.), journals, and for conference scientific content for conferences (e.g. CSB, ISB, Association of Canadian Ergonomists, etc.).

 Selected Publications